MatiasFazzito/Backend2/README.md

 _Check [README-es.md](https://github.com/MatiasFazzito/Backend2/blob/main/README.md) to see this in spanish_

-_This is a project based on Backend II course from CODERHOUSE in continuation with previous courses and my profesional learning path to insert myself in the developing world, in this case with the lead of Prof. Omar Jesus Maniás @omanias and tutors Walter Maza & David Alvarez, the main objective is to deepen on the creation of an ecommerce aplying all the knowledge adquired on the previous course Backend I including Design patterns & architecture tot he preious developed project_
+_This is a project based on Backend II course from CODERHOUSE in continuation with previous courses and my profesional learning path to insert myself in the developing world, in this case with the lead of Prof. Omar Jesus Maniás @omanias and tutors Walter Maza & David Alvarez, the main objective is to deepen on the creation of an ecommerce aplying all the knowledge adquired on the previous course Backend I including Design patterns & architecture to the previous developed project_

 ## Getting started 🚀